 Advantages of passive house windows

-- Highest quality thermally insulating glazing
+- Highest quality thermally insulated glazing.

-- Highest quality thermally insulating frame
+- Highest quality thermally insulated frames.

-- Thermally optimised edge compound
+- Thermally optimised edge compound.

 A highlight of alpine architecture - in passive house standard

+'Schiestlhaus' - Styria: passive house at an altitude of 2154 m.
+A high alpine mountain chalet that is incredibly effective at its energy efficiency, so much so that It does not require any direct electricity connection to the main grid and runs purely on economic and ecological sustainability.
+The whole nature of Schiestlhaus energy fuelling, is built around the optimising and storing of solar gain from the South side of the building.
+The fact that more warmth is taken in than given off is another feature of the highly insulating Internorm windows.
 As well as the solar panels there is a rapeseed oil heating and power unit, a sophisticated ventilation system with a 85% heat recovery rate, as well as the building utilising 100% of the rainwater collected.
 The 'Schiestlhaus' really is cutting edge when it comes to building technology.

-General planer ARGE: pos architekten ZT-KG (planing) www.pos-architecture.com, Treberspurg&Partner ZT GmbH (tender and building supervision).
+'Schiestlhaus' was awarded first prize of "Energy Globe" in the federal provinces category.
+General planer ARGE: pos architekten ZT-KG (planing) www.pos-architecture.com, Treberspurg&Partner ZT GmbH (tender and building supervision)